 ⧭ Forecasting is just a way to assume future happenings, not an exact prediction or anything of its kind.

-6 Easy Ways to Forecast Sales Using Historical Data in Excel
+How to Forecast Sales Using Historical Data in Excel: 6 Easy Ways

 There are several methods to find forecast data in Excel.
 Each method has its own shortcomings.
 Follow the below section to clarify your stance and use any of the methods to find necessary forecast data.

 Method 1: Using Forecast Sheet Feature to Forecast Sales Following Historical Data Trend

 Excel provides the Forecast Sheet feature in its Data tab.
 Users can use this feature to find forecast data while maintaining the historical data trend.